seanmorris/nynex95/content/hello-world.md

 For more information on the UI, see [using Nynex](/repo-browser/seanmorris/nynex95/content/using-nynex.md).

-For more information on Curvature, the JS framework, see [Curvature Playground](https://curvature.unholysh.it).
+For more information on Curvature, the JS framework, see the [Curvature Playground](https://curvature.unholysh.it).

 ## To do